frconor-ebook/meditations/_posts/2025-05-30-pentecost-sunday.md

 St. Peter says, "We become partakers of the divine nature" (2 Pet.
 4).
 There is a phrase we could chew on for a long, long time: "partakers of the divine nature."
 We are lifted up to partake in the nature of God.

 John Paul II has a wonderful encyclical on the Holy Spirit.
 In Latin, it is called *Dominum et vivificantem*--"The Lord and Giver of Life."
-I think it came out in the 1980s or 1990s, a very wonderful document on the Internet to bring to your spiritual reading sometime; very beautiful ideas talking about the power of the Holy Spirit.
+I think it came out in the 1980s or 1990s \[1986\], a very wonderful document on the Internet to bring to your spiritual reading sometime; very beautiful ideas talking about the power of the Holy Spirit.

 After his assassination attempt, when he was recovering in the following months, he talked, when he came back to make public statements again, how he had experienced the Holy Spirit, how the Holy Spirit has spoken to him very clearly, that it was the will of God for him to lead the Church into the 21st century.
 This was only in 1981.
-It was 20 years before that.
+It was twenty years before that.

 In that document, he says there is a chasm in the human heart, and that chasm can only be filled by God.
 If we try to fill it with other things, it doesn\'t work.

-He says, "The Holy Spirit 'breathes' prayer into the soul of man" (cf. John Paul II, Encyclical, *Dominum et vivificantem,* May 18, 1986).
+He says, "The Holy Spirit 'breathes' prayer into the soul of man" (*cf*.
+John Paul II, Encyclical, *Dominum et vivificantem,* May 18, 1986).

 "We do not know how to pray as we ought, but the Holy Spirit comes to help us" (Rom.
 8:26) to learn how to pray.